isomerpages/nparks-lbtl/_about/About Lights by the Lake.md

 legendary tales of Sun Wukong, Tang Sanzang, and their companions.
-From the dramatic Five Elements Mountain to the mystical Spider Demon Cave, each installation tells a chapter of this beloved story through stunning craftsmanship and innovative lighting design.
-Enhance your adventure by joining our Lantern Exploration Quest on the NEAR app – capture photos with all five Sun Wukong lanterns across the gardens to redeem an exclusive Jurong Lake Gardens pin (while stocks last)!
+From the dramatic Five Elements Mountain to the mystical Spider Demon Cave, each installation tells a chapter of this beloved story through stunning craftsmanship and innovative lighting design.</p>
+<p>Enhance your adventure by joining our Lantern Exploration Quest on the
+NEAR app – capture photos with all five Sun Wukong lanterns across the gardens to redeem an exclusive Jurong Lake Gardens pin (while stocks last)!
 Wheelchair-accessible paths are available at selected areas, and guided tours with sign language interpreters are available, making the magical experience more inclusive for all visitors.</p>
 <p>The beloved NParks Concert Series in the Park: Rockestra® returns to a
-new venue at Ficus Lawn in Chinese Garden, promising evenings of musical excellence under the stars.
-In celebration of inclusive arts, the festival features captivating performances by talented artists from ART:DIS, alongside cultural showcases by ArtsEverywhere@CDC.
+new venue at Ficus Lawn in Chinese Garden, promising evenings of musical excellence under the stars.</p>
+<p>In celebration of inclusive arts, the festival features captivating performances
+by talented artists from ART:DIS, alongside cultural showcases by ArtsEverywhere@CDC.
 The collaboration with PAssionArts Festival brings additional vibrancy to the celebrations, while traditional lantern riddles add to the festive atmosphere.</p>
 <h4><strong>Special Highlights</strong></h4>
 <ul data-tight="true" class="tight">
 <li>